ronteeque/Add-my-University-MSUFT/README.md

 # Add-my-University-MSUFT
-Request for add my University MSUFT
+Request to add my University MSUFT

+This is request to add my University for JetBrains Software